MarbleHE/HECO/README.md

 Following, the different node types are briefly explained.
 The examples in brackets show how the commands would look like in "plain" C++.

-- Classes derived from `AbstractExpr`
+- Classes derived from `AbstractExpression`
     - `BinaryExpr` – a binary arithmetic expression (e.g., `13 + 37`).
     - `Call` – a call to an internal function, i.e., its implementation is represented in the AST as a Function.
     - `CallExternal` – a call to an external function which is treated as *black box*, i.e., without accessibility to its definition.
     - `FunctionParameter` – describes the parameters that a function accepts.
 To evaluate an AST, values must be passed for each of the parameter defined by the function's `FunctionParameter` node.
-    - `Literal` – base class for all Literals derived from.
+    - `Literal` – base class for all Literal derived from.
     - `LiteralBool` – models a Boolean value.
     - `LiteralInt` – models an integer value.
     - `LiteralString` – models an string value.